USB: Universal-Scale Object Detection Benchmark: Details of Experiments

 \subsection{Common Settings}

 We follow the learning rate schedules of MMDetection~\cite{MMDetection}, which are similar to those of Detectron~\cite{Detectron2018}.
 Specifically, the learning rates are reduced by 10$\times$ in two predefined epochs.
 Epochs for the first learning rate decay, the second decay, and ending training are $(8, 11, 12)$ for the 1$\times$ schedule, $(16, 22, 24)$ for the 2$\times$ schedule, and $(16, 19, 20)$ for the 20e schedule.
 To avoid overfitting by small learning rates~\cite{Shinya_ICCVW2019}, the 20e schedule is reasonable.
 We mainly used the 1$\times$ schedule (12 epochs).
-For comparison with state-of-the-art methods on COCO, we used the 2$\times$ schedule (24 epochs) for most models and the 20e schedule (20 epochs) for \OurAugustD due to overfitting with the 2$\times$ schedule.
-For comparison with state-of-the-art methods on WOD, we trained \OurOrig on the WOD full training set for 7 epochs.
-We used a learning rate of $10^{-3}$ for 6 epochs and $10^{-4}$ for the last epoch.

 We mainly used ImageNet~\cite{ImageNet_IJCV2015} pre-trained backbones that are standard in MMDetection~\cite{MMDetection}.
-Some pre-trained Res2Net backbones not supported in MMDetection were downloaded from the Res2Net~\cite{Res2Net_TPAMI2020} repository.
-We used the COCO pre-trained models of the MMDetection~\cite{MMDetection} repository for existing methods (Faster R-CNN~\cite{Faster_R-CNN_NIPS2015} with FPN~\cite{FPN_CVPR2017}, Cascade R-CNN~\cite{Cascade_R-CNN_CVPR2018}, RetinaNet~\cite{RetinaNet_ICCV2017}, ATSS~\cite{ATSS_CVPR2020}, and GFL~\cite{GFL_NeurIPS2020}).
+Some pre-trained backbones not supported in MMDetection were downloaded from the repositories of Res2Net~\cite{Res2Net_TPAMI2020} and Swin Transformer~\cite{SwinTransformer_ICCV2021}.
+We used the COCO pre-trained models of the MMDetection~\cite{MMDetection} repository for several existing methods (Faster R-CNN~\cite{Faster_R-CNN_NIPS2015} with FPN~\cite{FPN_CVPR2017}, Cascade R-CNN~\cite{Cascade_R-CNN_CVPR2018}, RetinaNet~\cite{RetinaNet_ICCV2017}, ATSS~\cite{ATSS_CVPR2020}, GFL~\cite{GFL_NeurIPS2020}, and Sparse R-CNN~\cite{Sparse_R-CNN_CVPR2021}).
 We trained most models with mixed precision and 4 GPUs ($\times$ 4 images per GPU).
 We mainly used NVIDIA T4 GPUs on the Google Cloud Platform.
 All results on USB and all results of \Univs are single model results without ensemble.
-We excluded images without annotations during training.
 We could not train each object detector multiple times with different random seeds to report error bars because training object detectors is too computationally expensive.